2025 Southwest United States measles outbreak: Texas

 On January 17, 2025, the Houston Health Department confirmed two cases of measles, the first reported cases in Houston since 2018.
-The patients were in the same household and had traveled recently.
+The patients were in the same household and had recently traveled internationally.
 Two cases in unvaccinated school-age children in Lubbock, Texas, were later confirmed; the last case of measles in Lubbock County was reported in 2004.
 The first child in Lubbock had contracted the disease after sitting in an emergency room with another child who was sick.
 The children resided in Gaines County.
 By February 7, the number of confirmed cases had increased to nine with three probable cases, before reaching fourteen confirmed cases with six probable cases.

 By mid February it was reported that the outbreak had spread to nine Texas counties mostly concentrated in the rural South Plains region, with counties including Dallam, Dawson, Ector, Gaines, Lubbock, Lynn, Terry, and Yoakum.
 It was reported on February 24, that a person with measles had traveled outside of the outbreak area, to visit the campus of University of Texas at San Antonio and other local establishments.
 By late February more than 20 patients have been hospitalized at Covenant Children's Hospital.
 Some of them were suffering bacterial pneumonia and were requiring intubation to breathe.

 On February 26, an unvaccinated six-year-old girl died of measles in Lubbock, the first death attributed to the outbreak.
 She had been sick for three weeks before being put on a ventilator and succumbing to pneumonia.
 She was the first measles death in the country since 2015.
-In a media interview less than a month later, the girl's father commented that "vaccination has stuff we don't trust … We don't like the vaccinations, what they have these days.
+In a media interview less than a month later, the girl's father commented that "vaccination has stuff we don't trust ...
+We don't like the vaccinations, what they have these days.
 We heard too much, and we saw too much."
 Also in the same time period, the girl's father and mother, who are Mennonites, both appeared on video for a video interview by anti-vaccine organisation Children's Health Defense, where the father said that "measles are good for the body", while the mother told other parents regarding the measles, mumps and rubella vaccine: "Don't do the shots", with measles being "not as bad as they’re making it out to be."

-Austin confirmed on February 28 its first measles case since 2019, an unvaccinated infant who contracted the disease while overseas.

-On April 3, an eight-year-old girl died of "measles pulmonary failure" in Lubbock, marking the second child death from the outbreak.
+On April 3, an eight-year-old girl died of "measles pulmonary failure" in Lubbock, marking the second child death from the outbreak and the third death overall.
 She was not vaccinated.

-Texas declared their outbreak over as of August 18th, 2025 after a total of 762 reported cases.
+Texas declared their outbreak over as of August 18, 2025 after a total of 762 reported cases.